Definition of Monopoly

 - If there are significant economies of scale, a monopoly can benefit from lower average costs.
 This can lead to lower prices for consumers.

-- In the above example If there were 3 firms producing 3,000 units at an average cost of £17, average costs would be higher than a monopoly producing 10,000 units.
+- In the above example If there were 3 firms producing 3,000 units at an average cost of £17, average costs would be higher than a monopoly producing 10,000 units, and an average cost of £9.
 Therefore, for natural monopolies and industries with significant economies of scale, monopolies can be more efficient.

 Monopolies make supernormal profit which can be invested in Research & Development.
-This is important for industries like medical drugs.
+This is important for industries like medical drugs which require a lot of risky investment.
+In many industries which require substantial investment – a competitive industry with many small firms would be unsuitable.

 Google gained monopoly power through offering innovative new products.
-It is hard to argue google has x-inefficiency because of its monopoly power.
+It is hard to argue Google has x-inefficiency because of its monopoly power.
+You could make a similar case for firms, such as Apple and Amazon.
+In this case, it is their market dominance which comes from being innovative and meeting a consumer demand.

 - It depends on the industry in question.
 For example, a monopoly is needed in a natural monopoly like tap water.
-However, for restaurants, there are not significant economies of scale and it is important to have choice.
+However, for restaurants, there are no significant economies of scale and it is important to have a choice.
 Therefore monopoly would be very inappropriate for restaurants.

 - Some industries need a lot of research and development (e.g. building new aeroplanes, research drugs).
 Therefore, a monopoly may be needed in this industry.